 - Keep the lines of communication open.
 Remember that your child still needs guidance, whether it’s with schoolwork, social issues, time management and sensitive topics like drinking, drugs and sex.
 Let her know that she can come and talk to you about anything, and that you’re willing to help however you can.

-These next four years are a rite of passage as your young teenager prepares for adulthood.
-Remember that your ultimate goal is to raise your child into a capable adult, so hold the reins loosely as you spend these next years preparing him to leave the nest.
+These next four years are a rite of passage as your young teenager prepares for college and adulthood.
+Remember that your ultimate goal is to raise your child into a capable responsible adult, so hold the reins loosely as you spend these next years preparing them to leave the nest.
 Good luck!